Frisco 3695

 Sirfoldalot Frisco.org Supporter Frisco.org Supporter

-It's just screaming to be modeled - It has such character!
+It is just screaming to be modeled.
+It has such character!

 Any takers?